 Even if you're technically migrating from one version of SharePoint to another, they aren’t exactly the same.
 First, you have to take into consideration that there are different plans you can subscribe to and each with a set of features available.

 I strongly recommend you do your research and check to make sure the features you were using are still available in your new Office 365 plan.

 Of course, this all depends on the migration strategy you've established.
 I always begin by inventorying my environments, then employing my “RMR Strategy”, which stands for “Remove, Migrate and Rebuild” and helps me identify what to do with each site I have in my collected inventory.

 Microsoft has a very detailed article which shows every single feature in a complete Edition Comparison Chart of SharePoint 2013, both On-Premises, Online and Office 365.

-Migrate from SharePoint to Office 365 – Supported Scenarios
+Migrate from SharePoint to Office 365 or SharePoint Online – Supported Scenarios

 After planning your migration and evaluating the available subscription plans, you’ve identified the content you want to move to Office 365.
 But how do you proceed?

 Here at Sharegate, we've identified 5 different ways to upgrade to Office 365 or SharePoint Online.